Fellowship-of-the-Link/old-TfT-test1/project/How to contribute.md

 * suggest an edit by simply [contacting us]([[Contact us]]) (against the spirit of collective intelligence, so not our favourite)
 * become a massive.wiki contributor (very cool!)

-Note: However you contribute your personal profile,  you'll need to know more about [[measuring thinking tools]].
+Note: However you contribute your personal profile,  you'll need to know more about [[How we measure thinking tools]].

 ## Send in your files